ohnx/EaaS/README.md

 Look no further!
 EaaS is here!

-EaaS (Error as a Service) provides a modern, RESTful, scalable solution to the common problem of needing an error message to display to a user.
+EaaS (Error as a Service) provides a modern, RESTful, scalable solution to the common problem of needing an error message to display to a user[\[1\]](http://foaas.com/).

-Returned error messages are taken from some of the tech industry's best error-producing companies (ie, Microsoft)!
+Returned error messages are taken from some of the tech industry's best error-producing companies and software (ie, Microsoft)!

+Some other error messages are just error messages.
+After all, Windows and Unix only have a limited number of actually good error messages.

 ## usage
 either run it on your own server with `node server.js`, or be a cheapo and use the one I'm hosting on [Red Hat OpenShift](https://www.openshift.com/) at the url [http://eaas-ohnx.rhcloud.com/](http://eaas-ohnx.rhcloud.com/)